Jodenee/Voyager/docs/Emoji.md

 <br>

 ## **Emoji.id**: [string](https://create.roblox.com/docs/scripting/luau/strings) | [nil](https://create.roblox.com/docs/scripting/luau/nil)

+*Note: If the emoji isn't custom then this will always be nil.*

 The emoji's id.
-If the emoji isn't custom then this will always be nil.

 <br>
 <hr>
 <br>

 ## **Emoji.name**: [string](https://create.roblox.com/docs/scripting/luau/strings)

+*Note: If the emoji is a custom emoji then it'll be the name of the emoji otherwise it'll be it's unicode character.*

 The emoji's name.
-If the emoji is a custom emoji then it'll be the name of the emoji otherwise it'll be it's unicode character.

 <br>
 <hr>